Launching a new restaurant or shifting your business strategy requires a strong foundation, and that starts with a detailed business plan.

 Dining habits and trends

-As the restaurant industry continues to evolve, staying informed about dining habits and trends is crucial for adapting your offerings and attracting customers.
+Staying informed about dining habits and trends is important for adapting your offerings and attracting customers.

 For example, the rise of online ordering and delivery services has significantly influenced dining habits, with many consumers seeking the convenience of having their meals delivered to their doorstep.